 Doctors also consider hair loss to be common three months after your baby is born.
 When hormones were high, you experienced a high growth of hair.
 When they drop, you start losing some to start a new phase of growth.
 Doctors advise that after birth, the dentist should be your best friend because, at that time, you’re more susceptible to cavities and gum disease because of shifting hormones and blood volume.

-Some of the changes are adjustable to your liking through visiting a particular physician.
+Some of the changes after having kids are adjustable to your liking through visiting a particular physician.
 Others are going to be with you forever.
 So you should look at them as reminders of the life you brought to this world and wear them with pride.